jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

 Q: What if I use Singularity  to remove Kate Pryde from the battlefield.
-Does she still get XP?
+Does she still get XP from **Past**?

 A: If multiple triggers occur at the same time, the turn player decides the order in which they resolve.
 Powers only affect characters in play, and Level up powers are not an exception.